radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 | RADIUS/DTLS | 2083/udp | "radius/dtls" |

 RadSec does not use separate ports for authentication, accounting and dynamic authorization changes.
-The client port used for a RadSec connections is not fixed -- it is assigned by the client for each RADIUS session..
+The client source port used for a RadSec connections is not fixed -- it is typically an ephemeral port picked by the client Operating System.
 For considerations regarding the multi-purpose use of one port for authentication and accounting see {{radius_packets}}.

 RadSec endpoints MUST NOT use the old RADIUS/UDP or RADIUS/TCP ports for RADIUS/DTLS or RADIUS/TLS.